midoo12345/Kaspaweb/README.md

 - ✅ CSS (inline and external HTTPS)
 - ✅ JavaScript (inline and external HTTPS)
 - ✅ Images (base64 embedded or HTTPS)
-- ✅ Links to other blockchain pages
+- ✅ Links to other blockdag pages
 - ✅ Encryption with password protection

 ### Limitations